lozanotux/lozanotux/README.md

 ### Hi there 👋

-I'm mostly a backend developer.<br>
+I'm mostly a backend developer and CI/CD Engineer.<br>
-I have a lot of experience developing webservices and as a Middleware Administrator.
+I have a lot of experience as a webservices developer and Middleware Administrator.

 <br>

 ### 👔 I’m currently working on Vault-IT for Red Hat partner
 ### 💼 Take a look at my [portfolio](https://github.com/lozanotux/portfolio)
-### 🌱 I’m currently learning Python using Django and Flask frameworks
+### 🌱 I’m currently diving into Python development using the Django and Flask frameworks.
-### 👯 I’m looking to collaborate in Python projects
+### 👯 I’m looking to collaborate in more Python projects
 ### 💬 Ask me about my hobbies

 <br>